 Diminishing moon rises at 3:37am.
 The sky should be free from moonlight pollution lending itself well towards good astrophotography.

-Start/Meet time: at the Rundlestone Lodge in Banff at 6:30pm.
-The sunset is at 4:35pm so perhaps shoot the Sunset before you come to the workshop!
+Start/Meet time: 7:30pm.
+The sunset is at 4:35pm so perhaps you could shoot the Sunset before you come to the workshop!

 After checking in for the workshop I’ll give a presentation on night sky photography with an emphasis on night sky meteor photography.
 There will be a Q&A session during and after the presentation before we collect our things and start the night sky photography.
 Our location shoots towards the section of the sky where the meteor shower will be emulating from.